Qualifications of Elders

 work.
 2 A bishop then must be blameless, the husband of one wife, temperate, sober-minded, of good

-quarrelsome, not covetous; 4 one who rules his own house well, having his children in submission with all
+not quarrelsome, not covetous; 4 one who rules his own house well, having his children in submission

-reverence 5 (for if a man does not know how to rule his own house, how will he take care of the church
+with all reverence 5 (for if a man does not know how to rule his own house, how will he take care of the

-of God?); 6 not a novice, lest being puffed up with pride he fall into the same condemnation as the devil.
-7
+church of God?); 6 not a novice, lest being puffed up with pride he fall into the same condemnation as

-Moreover he must have a good testimony among those who are outside, lest he fall into reproach and the
+the devil.
+7 Moreover he must have a good testimony among those who are outside, lest he fall into

 "Every man ought to set as a goal to at least be qualified as an elder even if he is never called,